This article explains the main points of Communicative Language Teaching (CLT) techniques and appropriate teaching material in a CLT classroom.

 CLT is an educational approach to teaching foreign languages that emphasises interaction as both the means and goal of language learning.

-With CLT, ELLs (English Language Learners) learn that they must communicate with accurate and relevant meaning.
+With CLT, ELLs (English Language Learners) learn to communicate with accurate and relevant meaning.

-They did this by creating a communicative classroom using learning models that mimic or simulate real-life situations.
+They created a communicative classroom using learning models that mimic or simulate real-life situations.

 How to create a communicative classroom?